Police forces suspend static random breath testing over CV19 fears

 The QPS says that it will continue to conduct what it calls "mobile" alcohol and drug testing.
 Though it did not offer an explanation as to the difference, it's understood that the higher risk associated with static operations - where 50 to 60 motorists per hour can be checked - has led to the ban.

+“Police officers will therefore use their discretion to determine the viability of conducting stationary RBT and RDT [random drug testing].”

+MORE This is what the cop car of the future looks like

-None of the police services has put an end date on the static random breath test ban, which is without precedent.
+No police service has put an end date on the static random breath test ban.
 Random breath testing kicked off in 1982 and it is said to be responsible for a 40 per cent drop in road fatalities over the ensuing years.

-Police maintain that they will still be on the lookout for persons under the influence of alcohol.
+Police officers contacted by WhichCar maintain that they will still be on the lookout for persons under the influence of alcohol, and every patrol car on the road carries RBT and RDT kits as standard.

 WhichCar's take: why broadcast the message?